Device driver: Applications

-So choosing and installing the correct device drivers for given hardware is often a key component of computer system configuration.
+So choosing and installing the correct device drivers for the given hardware is often a key component of computer system configuration.

 Virtual device drivers

 Virtual device drivers represent a particular variant of device drivers.
-They are used to emulate a hardware device, particularly in virtualization environments, for example when a guest operating system is run on a Xen host.
-Instead of enabling the guest operating system to dialog with hardware, virtual device drivers take the opposite role and emulates a piece of hardware, so that the guest operating system and its drivers running inside a virtual machine can have the illusion of accessing real hardware.
-Attempts by the guest operating system to access the hardware are routed to the virtual device driver in the host operating system as e.g., function calls.
-The virtual device driver can also send simulated processor-level events like interrupts into the virtual machine.
+They are used to emulate a hardware device, particularly in virtualization environments, for example, when a guest operating system is run on a Xen host.
+Instead of enabling the guest operating system to control the hardware, virtual device drivers emulate a piece of hardware, so that the guest operating system and its drivers running inside a virtual machine can have the illusion of accessing real hardware.
+Attempts by the guest operating system to access the hardware are routed to the virtual device driver in the host operating system.
+The virtual device driver can also send simulated hardware-related events like interrupts to the virtual machine.

 Virtual devices may also operate in a non-virtualized environment.
-For example, a virtual network adapter is used with a virtual private network, while a virtual disk device is used with iSCSI.
-A good example for virtual device drivers can be Daemon Tools.
+For example, a virtual network adapter is used with a virtual private network, while a virtual disk device is used with iSCSI and Daemon Tools.

-There are several variants of virtual device drivers, such as VxDs, VLMs, and VDDs.
+There are several variants of virtual device drivers, such as VxDs and VLMs.